pippinmole/DecayServer/README.md

 2. Open the 'Run Server.bat' and change the configuration to your liking.
 3. Run the bat file, and wait for the server to start.

+## Current workarounds
+If you select anywhere inside the console window, it will pause the server.
+It is a known issue and I am looking for a fix for this.